splittist/docxdjula/README.md

 Because **docxdjula** templates are assumed to be produced in a wysiwyg word processor, whitespace in general (including paragraphs and table rows) is significant.
 Following the lead of python-docx-template, **docxdjula** provides tag versions that provide for a natural expression of tag logic at the expense of a little extra syntax.

 A tag beginning `{%p`, for example, will be treated such that when the template is rendered the paragraph containing that tag is removed.
 This allows a conditional paragraph to be bracketed by two paragraphs containing `{%p if foop %}` and `{%p endif %}` respectively, and when the document is rendered, the result will look as intended.
 If the `p` was omitted, the final document would include (probably empty) paragraphs where the `if` and `endif` tags had been.
-You can see this being used above in the example with `for` for the paragraph list.
+You can see this being used above in the example (and with `for` in the paragraph list).

 A similar facility is provided for _table rows_ (`{%tr`), _table cells_ (`{%tc`) and _runs_ (`{%r`).
 Note that the consequences are undefined (but unlikely to be good) if such a tag is used twice in the same context (e.g. two `{%p`s in the one paragraph).